NNPDF/pinecards/docs/source/output.rst

 What is all the output?
 =======================

-After having run ``rr run DATASET THEORY`` (see :doc:`cli`), the script prints a table, which is useful to quickly validate the MC uncertainty and the interpolation error of PineAPPL.
+After having run ``pinefarm run DATASET THEORY`` (see :doc:`cli`), the script prints a table, which is useful to quickly validate the MC uncertainty and the interpolation error of PineAPPL.
 The last line shows the directory where all results are stored, which has the form ``DATASET-DATE``, where ``DATASET`` is the value given to the run script and ``DATE`` is a numerical date when the generation was started.
 The date is added so runs for the same dataset do not overwrite each other's output.

 The most important file in the output directory is